Putting a systemd service behind a VPN

 The units are generic but you will have to decide on a name for your namespace now.
 I will be using 'example'.

-In this case the 192.168.0.0/16 route is needed so I can reach the software from my home network even with the VPN active.
+In this case the 192.168.0.0/16 route is needed so I can reach the software from my home network despite the VPN routing.
 If you have a more complex setup consider using a reverse proxy.

-For convenience reasons we'll let systemd handle everything related to the host side including NAT setup.
+For convenience reasons we'll let systemd-networkd handle everything related to the host side including NAT setup.

 Joining the namespace